redis/redis/TLS.md

 ### Tests

-To run Redis test suite with TLS, you'll need TLS support for TCL (i.e.
+To run Redis Community Edition test suite with TLS, you'll need TLS support for TCL (i.e.
 `tcl-tls` package on Debian/Ubuntu).

 1. Run `./utils/gen-test-certs.sh` to generate a root CA and a server certificate.

-2. Run `./runtest --tls` or `./runtest-cluster --tls` to run Redis and Redis Cluster tests in TLS mode.
+2. Run `./runtest --tls` or `./runtest-cluster --tls` to run Redis Community Edition and Redis Community Edition Cluster tests in TLS mode.

-3. Run `./runtest --tls-module` or `./runtest-cluster --tls-module` to run Redis and Redis cluster tests in TLS mode with Redis module.
+3. Run `./runtest --tls-module` or `./runtest-cluster --tls-module` to run Redis Community Edition and Redis Community Edition cluster tests in TLS mode with Redis module.

 ### Running manually

-To manually run a Redis server with TLS mode (assuming `gen-test-certs.sh` was invoked so sample certificates/keys are available):
+To manually run a Redis Community Edition server with TLS mode (assuming `gen-test-certs.sh` was invoked so sample certificates/keys are available):

 For TLS built-in mode: